 HTML code/entities and variables (placeholders such as

 %d, etc.) can be moved around within a string but should not be translated or modified.
 Some placeholders include English words, such as

 %(days)d, and the entire placeholder (including the English word) should be kept intact and not translated.
 Rare exceptions are noted in locale-specific translation guides as applicable.

 WordPress.com .po files use UTF-8 encoding.
 Using Unicode characters is acceptable, if the character is part of the target language (for example, “é” in “Sécurité”).
 For symbols (arrows, quotes, dashes), both are acceptable: either HTML symbol entities (such as

 ”) or direct input of arrows, quotation marks etc from the locale-specific keyboard.

-Translated .po files need to be in Unicode/UTF-8 format (need to be checked before importing back into WordPress).
+Translated .po files need to be in Unicode/UTF-8 format without BOM (this requirement is relevant when importing .po files into GlotPress).